-• You can check for a heartbeat by listening to the chest.
-You can do this by putting your ear to the chest.

-- You can also feel for a pulse which is a lot easier.
+- You can check for a heartbeat by listening to the chest.
+You can do this by putting your ear to the chest. - You can also feel for a pulse which is a lot easier.
 A pulse is found where a blood vessel is close to the skin.
 The pulse beats at the same rate that the heart does.
-The pulse in the neck (carotid pulse) is the easiest one to find. - To find the carotid pulse, take your index and middle finger and gently place them on your neck under the base of the jaw.
+The pulse in the neck (carotid pulse) is the easiest one to find.

+- To find the carotid pulse, take your index and middle fingers, start at your earlobes and pull down gently on your neck under the base of the jaw.
 Do not press hard.
-You should feel your pulse beating. - Healthy people's hearts beat from 60-100 beats per minute. - You can check your heart rate by counting the number of times your pulse beats for 15 seconds, and multiply that number by 4 (This will give you beats per minute.). - If the person does not have a pulse, they need CPR and medical attention.
+You should feel your pulse beating.
+Only do one side at a time. - Healthy people's hearts beat from 60-100 beats per minute. - You can check your heart rate by counting the number of times your pulse beats for 15 seconds, and multiply that number by 4.
+This will give you beats per minute. - If the person does not have a pulse, they need CPR and medical attention.
 We will learn how to do this in a later lesson.